gudstrand/jpop/README.md

 and generate a population report from the contents.
 Once the application is started the service can be accessed via a web browser, curl, wget, etc..

+## Report contents
+Data from the jsonl file will be summarized into a report with the following fields

+	totalPopulation - The sum of the populations of all citites largestPopulation - The largest population of any city mostPopulousCities - City with largest population.
+If there are ties all cities are displayed states - All the distinct states.

 ## jsonl format
 Each row contains a json object containing the following fields: